Hull–Scarborough line: Services

-The summer Sunday timetable was extended to run all year round after the December 2009 timetable change, which also introduced an increased afternoon and evening weekday service.

-As of the May 2019 timetable change, there are now 15 departures Hull to Scarborough (and vice versa) on Monday to Saturday with 12 each way on Sundays.
-Early arrival (Monday to Saturday) and later evening departures (daily) to and from Scarborough are now provided.
-Additional Bridlington to Sheffield services (both ways) give a combined half hourly service between Bridlington and Hull on Monday to Saturday.
+As of the May 2024 timetable change, there are now 15 trains each way to/from Scarborough along the Yorkshire Coast Line on Monday to Saturday, almost all of which start/terminate at Sheffield.
+There are 11 services to Scarborough and 12 services from Scarborough on Sundays, the majority of which run between Scarborough and Sheffield.
+Hourly Bridlington to York services (both ways) give a combined service of 2 trains per hour (tph) between Bridlington and Hull on Monday to Saturday.
 In all cases, this provides the most intensive service ever on the line.
-Services continuing beyond Hull are also now worked by refurbished three coach Class 170 Turbostar trains.
-Services between Scarborough and Hull may be provided by same or a variety of Sprinter units, including Class 158 (refurbished or not refurbished), Class 155 and two single car Class 153 Sprinters coupled together.
+Services which start/terminate at Scarborough are also now predominantly worked by refurbished three-coach Class 170 Turbostar trains.
+Services which start/terminate at Bridlington are predominantly worked by two-coach Class 155 trains.
+Class 158 units are also semi-regularly seen in operation on the line.